rahulpnath/rahulpnath.com-old/source/_drafts/optimizing-octopress-workflow-for-new-posts.markdown

 end
 ```

 The publish draft task just asks for the post to publish and replaces the placeholder text with the current date time.
 Also it moves the post from the '*_drafts*' folder to the '*_posts*' folder with the file name appended with the date time.
-Since I run this just before deploying a post, the date on the post will be the correct date, and not the date I started writing the post (usually  post spans over multiple days).
+Since I run this just before deploying a post, the date on the post will be the actual publish date, and not the date I started writing the post (usually writing a  post spans over multiple days).

 ``` ruby Rake publish_draft